 You need to select by checking the check box at the left hand side of the screen, which contracts to update.

 You add a comment in the comment field.

 Then you select "Propose Amendment"

-When you have sent the proposal, then the amendment field tells you there is an un-accepted proposal on the other end.
+When you have sent the proposal, the amendment field will indicate there is an unaccepted proposal on the other end.